-I remember we spend our time by visiting my father’s branch office and chatting with the branch manager of the bank.
-Since it was Friday, we also visited a Mosque in Denpasar for Friday congregation (except for my sister, since female are not obliged to attend Friday congregation).
+I remember we first visited my father’s branch office and chatting with the branch manager of the bank.
+And since it was Friday, we also visited a Mosque in Denpasar for Friday congregation (except for my sister, since female are not obliged to attend Friday congregation).
 We also had a lunch at the famed Jimbaran beach, where we enjoyed the grilled seafood right on the beach, while enjoying the view of the sea and the airport.

 The view of Jimbaran beach with Garuda’s DC-10 taxiing on Denpasar airport in the distance.

-After repacking our belongings, we return back to the airport to catch our Perth-bound flight and bid farewell to our relatives in Bali.
+After repacking our belongings, we returned back to the airport to catch our Perth-bound flight and bid farewell to our relatives in Bali.
 This time we went into the international terminal, which at that time located on the western corner of the airport.
 This terminal is now a domestic terminal, while the old domestic terminal have since been demolished and replaced by grandeur new international terminal building.

 The aerial view of Bali airport’s old domestic terminal.
 You can see roofed pathway that connect it with the international terminal.

 We checked in our bags and get the boarding passes before proceeding into our gate.
-While waiting for our flight, I honestly felt nervous.
+While waiting for our flight, my anxiety grew bigger.
 Would it be a good, or perhaps nightmarish?
 My sister, who have had similar trip back in 1994 to UK assured me that it’s going to be fun.
-But, considering on how often I failed when I was in the English language college in Surabaya, I have strong reason to be nervous.
+But, considering on how often I failed when I was in the English language college in Surabaya, I had strong reason to be nervous.

-It was already late on the day, and the sun has begun to set and the sky gets darker.
+It was already late on the day, the sun had begun to set and the sky gets darker.
 Garuda flight departs just after sunset, and would arrive in Perth about 3 hours later, almost at midnight.
-It was quite an unpleasant flight schedule to visit a brand new place that I have never been before, especially since my purpose of visit was to study instead of vacationing.
-Morning or daylight flight would have been perfect.
+It was quite an unpleasant flight schedule to visit a brand new place that I had never been before, especially since my purpose of visit was to study instead of vacationing.
+Morning or daylight flight would have been perfect to reduce my anxiety.

 Although the number of flights was just a fraction of what it is now, Garuda was not the only airline who served Denpasar-Perth at that time.
-There were other airlines, such as Qantas and the now-defunct Ansett Airlines.
+There were other airlines, such as Qantas and the now-defunct airlines such Ansett Airlines and Sempati.
 Interestingly, all seem to have similar schedule: they depart from Denpasar in the late afternoon or evening, while Perth-Denpasar flight were done in the morning.

 However, my nervousness was partly alleviated when I learned that the plane that will took me to Perth in that evening was a DC-10!
-I love the DC-10 since I was a small kid, and still do although the type has now long gone from our sky.
+I love the DC-10 since I was a small kid, and still do although the type is largely a history now.
 I’ve been dreaming of flying with this plane since I was kid, and tonight that dream become reality.

 Garuda Indonesia’s DC-10 at Paris Charles de Gaulle airport.

-When the boarding announcement was made, I was very excited to hop onboard the plane.
+When the boarding call was made, I was very excited to hop onboard the plane.
 It wasn’t the first time I’ve been onboard wide body airplane.
-Prior to that, I’ve traveled with Garuda’s Airbus A300.
-Indeed when I was in Makassar in 1980s, I frequently saw DC-10 parked next to my A300 and dreamed on when I would fly with them.
-Tonight, the dream becomes true, and I truly enjoyed the moment.
+Prior to that, I’ve frequently traveled with Garuda’s Airbus A300.
+Like when I lived in Makassar in 1980s.
+Back then I frequently saw DC-10 parked next to my A300 and dreamed on when I would fly with them.
+Tonight, the dream becomes true, and I truly savor the moment.

-We were greeted by the cabin crew upon entering the airplane, and for me its interior felt quite similar to the A300, although it was significantly larger.
-If I’m not mistaken, there was additional 1 row of seats when compared to the A300.
-Right in the partition wall in front of the cabin, there was a movie screen which played movies.
+We were greeted by the cabin crew upon entering the airplane, and for me its interior felt quite similar to the A300, although it was larger.
+I could feel how spacious the cabin was.
+Right in the partition wall in front of the cabin, there was a projector screen which played movies.
 When we enter, they played Australia tourism commercial, but once all passengers are seated and door closed, they began playing safety instruction video.
 Each passengers were provided with earphone set which was placed inside plastic packaging and put on the seat.

-I was seated on the left side, just next to the main engine.
+I was seated on the left side, right on the wing.
 I remember at that time there was another DC-10 parked next to our plane.
 It belonged to Japan Air Lines, and it was the DC-10-40 version (ours was DC-10-30).

 The view from my seat.

-When the door closed and the plane cleared to depart, I can see that the plane taxying at a very slow pace.
-Probably the slowest taxying I’ve ever had.
+When the door closed and the plane cleared to depart, the plane taxiing at a very slow pace.
+Probably the slowest taxiing I’ve ever had onboard a plane.
 It gave impression that the plane was heavy.
-As soon as the plane entered the runway, and cleared for takeoff, it accelerates quickly into its takeoff speed.
+But as soon as the plane entered the runway, and cleared for takeoff, it accelerates quickly into its takeoff speed.

 It was when the plane rotated I saw a spectacular sight that I will never forget: the wing’s leading edge and the top of the engine were covered in thick vapor!
 That includes vapor trail that looped above the engine.
-I’ve seen similar vapor when I flown on other airplanes, but this is the most spectacular display of wing vapor I’ve ever seen.
-Even when the airplane becomes airborne, those vapors could still be seen although their intensity gradually reduced as the plane gained speed.
-They only disappear when the flaps were fully retracted.
+I’ve seen similar vapor when I flown on other airplanes, but this was the most spectacular display of wing vapor I’ve ever seen.
+Even when the airplane becomes fully airborne, those vapors could still be seen although their intensity gradually reduced as the plane gained speed.
+They only disappear completely when the flaps were fully retracted.

 A Northwest DC-10 departed with thick vapor over its wing.
-I saw similar view, from inside the plane, when my plane taking off.
+I saw similar view, from inside the plane, when my plane took off.

-Once the flight reaching its cruising altitude, we relaxed and enjoying the entertainment.
+Once the flight reached its cruising altitude, we relaxed and enjoying the entertainment.
 My sister tries to play her CD player.
 I occasionally played my Walkman, as the flight was rather monotonous.

 My father watched the movie, while occasionally chatting with Australian female passenger who sat next to him.
 Sometime he asked about the school and housing address to them.
 Judging by what I see, it seemed that my college is not a very familiar to the Australian, but she knows where the address of my lodging is.

 Midway through the flight, we were served with the dinner.
 I can’t recall what the menu was.
 Back then Garuda was not well known for its excellent inflight menu.
 It tasted okay, but not really excellent.
 My sister curiously requesting wine from flight attendant, which was surprisingly granted!
 Wine is normally served for business class passengers only, but on that flight we get to taste some.
-I drink a little bit and found the taste rather overwhelmingly bitter.
+I drank a little bit and found the taste rather overwhelmingly bitter.
 A small sip was already excessive for me.

 As the flight approaching Perth, we were issued card which we must fill.